May 16, 2022

 How to Use Sudo and the Sudoers File

-The sudo command allows non root users to run commands that would normally require super user privileges, while the sudoers file instructs the system how to handle the sudo command.
+The sudo command allows non root users to run other Linux commands that would normally require super user privileges, while the sudoers file instructs the system how to handle the sudo command.
 In this tutorial, we’ll show you all the sudo command basics and how to edit the sudoers file.

 By default, the root user does not need to use the sudo prefix.
 They already have all the possible privileges.
 Meanwhile, if a non-root user wants to add another user, they would need to add the sudo prefix to the useradd command, like this:

 If the user doesn’t use the sudo prefix, they will receive a Permission denied output.

 The sudo command is configured through a file located in /etc/ called sudoers.

 Through the sudo command you provide administrative level privileges to regular users.
 Normally the first user you create while installing Ubuntu has sudo rights.
 In a VPS environment that is the default root user.
 You can configure other users to also be able to run the sudo command.
 That can be done by editing sudoers.

 Important!
 Note that errors or bad syntax on your sudoers file may result in locking out all users on your distribution.

 Sudoers File Syntax

 You can open the file with your preferred text editor.
 We’ll use vi: